 5. Musical Mnemonics

-Quick, recite the alphabet.
+Quickly, recite the alphabet.
 Did you sing it?
 The ABC Song is a musical mnemonic.
 Setting your study information to song will help you to remember it and cement it in your mind.
 There are some great videos online that set complex concepts to music, so try using those the next time you need to memorize part of a sonnet, the names of countries or some other complex set of data for a test.

 6. Name Mnemonics

 Do you know Roy G. Biv?
 If not, then you must not know the colors of the rainbow.
-Red, orange, yellow, green, blue, indigo, violet.
+Red, orange, yellow, green, blue, indigo, and violet.
 You can create your own funny names to help you remember lists that are otherwise tricky to retain.

 7. Expression Mnemonics